machinomy/vynos/README.md

 ```
 That command starts a web server to play with Vynos on localhost.
 Open browser on `http://localhost:9999` and click on some buttons.
+It triggers the building process, so you should wait a little bit staring on the page.

 ## WTF is Harness
 It demonstrates Vynos work on localhost.
 It runs a web page (Vynos client) on localhost:8080.